 Security is exempt from registration under Rule 144A of the Securities Act of 1933.
-Such securities may be resold in transactions that are exempt from registration, normally to qualified - security is exempt from registration under Rule 144A of the Securities Act of 1953.
-Such securities may be resolt in transactions that are exempt from registration, normally to qualified institutional buyers.
-In the aggregate, these securities represent 13.3% of the Company's net assets at December 31, 2015.

-BDCs are required to invest at least 70% of their total assets primarily in securities of private or thinly traded U.S. public companies, cash, cash equivalents, U.S. Government securities and other high quality debt investments that mature in one year or less.
+Such securities may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
+In the aggregate, these securities represent 13.3% of the Company's net assets at December 31, 2015. - BDCs are required to invest at least 70% of their total assets primarily in securities of private or thinly traded U.S. public companies, cash, cash equivalents, U.S. Government securities and other high quality debt investments that mature in one year of less.
 The securities referenced represent either fully or partially non-qualified assets for purposes of this requirement.

-The Company is the sole stockholder of BKC ASW Blocker, Inc., a consolidated subsidiary, which is the beneficiary of less than 5% of the voting securities of Sentry Security Systems - Holdings, LLC and thus a non-controlled, non-affiliated investment.

-The Company is the sole stockholder of BKC ASW Blocker, Inc., a consolidated subsidiary, which is the beneficiary of less than 5% of the voting securities of U.S. Well Services, LLC and - (n) thus a non-controlled, non-affiliated investment. - The Company is the sole stockholder of BKC ASW Blocker, Inc., a consolidated subsidiary, which is the beneficiary of less than 5% of the voting securities of Westward Dough Holdings, (o) LLC and thus a non-controlled, non-affiliated investment. - The Company is the sole stockholder of BCIC-MBS, LLC, a consolidated subsidiary, which is the beneficiary of more than 25% of the voting securities of MBS Group Holdings Inc. and thus - a controlled investment.
-Interest may be paid in cash or PIK, or a combination thereof which is generally at the option of the borrower.
+The Company is the sole stockholder of BKC ASW Blocker, Inc., a consolidated subsidiary, which is the beneficiary of less than 5% of the voting securities of Sentry Security Systems - (m) Holdings, LLC and thus a non-controlled, non-affiliated investment. - The Company is the sole stockholder of BKC ASW Blocker, Inc., a consolidated subsidiary, which is the beneficiary of less than 5% of the voting securities of U.S. Well Services, LLC and thus a non-controlled, non-affiliated investment. (n) - The Company is the sole stockholder of BKC ASW Blocker, Inc., a consolidated subsidiary, which is the beneficiary of less than 5% of the voting securities of Westward Dough Holdings, LLC and thus a non-controlled, non-affiliated investment. - The Company is the sole stockholder of BCIC-MBS, LLC, a consolidated subsidiary, which is the beneficiary of more than 25% of the voting securities of MBS Group Holdings Inc. and thus a controlled investment. - Interest may be paid in cash or PIK, or a combination thereof which is generally at the option of the borrower.
 PIK earned is included in the cost basis of the security.
-PIK represented (a) - approximately 4.8% of interest income earned for the twelve months ended December 31, 2015.
+PIK represented (q) approximately 4.8% of interest income earned for the twelve months ended December 31, 2015.
 In accordance with the Company's policy, PIK may be recorded on an effective yield basis.